I want to:

 Input from Chehalis Basin residents, organizations, partners, local governments, and Tribes will also play an important role in the Board’s upcoming decision-making.

-How can I learn more and share feedback?
+How can I stay engaged and share feedback?

-Throughout 2025 and 2026, you will be able to learn more about the long-term options the Board is considering via webinars, online and in-person events, and community events.
-You will also be able to share comments via a comment form, a survey, and Board listening sessions.
+Throughout 2025 and 2026, you will be able to learn more about the long-term options the Board is considering via online and in-person events.
+Stay connected by signing up for our monthly emailed newsletters.
+You can also share comments via a comment form.
 Input collected throughout the process will be compiled and considered by the Board along with the results of technical studies during its deliberations in 2026.

 I missed the open houses.
 Can I see the materials?